codio-content/Javascript_Maze-Decomposition_events/.guides/content/Collision-Detection-9171.md

 - Play a bump sound whenever the player collides with any other game entity.
 - Display a message 'You have bumped into something' below the game.

 Look at the code on the left.
-Please don't worry this wrapper around the code...
+Please don't worry about this wrapper around the code...

 ```javascript
 function collisionEvent() {